pacosw1/practum/README.md

 # Running the local server

+Note: Auth will not work locally without https url

 To run the local server, run `npm run dev`

 For more commands, check the scripts section inside `package.json` in the root directory